qdot/obs-qrcode-video-sync/README.md

     - This system can be used with no modifications to the browser
   - **\[Coming Soon\]** A userscript for use with Greasemonkey/[Tampermonkey](https://www.tampermonkey.net/)/etc
   - **\[Coming Soon\]** A browser extension for firefox/chrome

+**No downloads are required to start using this system, for either the streamer or viewer.** The Browser Widget and WebRTC based screen capture system are both hosted via this github repo.
+The only reason this repo needs to be cloned is for development or forking purposes, but we'll be doing out best to provide customization capabilities.

 ## Streamer Instructions